Contact: Addie Mayfield

 “This contribution is pivotal to the expansion of predictive analytics research and its technology integration in the state of Mississippi, and I cannot express my gratitude enough for this very generous gift,” said Shahram Rahimi, MSU professor and head of the Bagley College’s Department of Computer Science and Engineering.
 “I have no doubt that his contribution will boost the speed of discovery and technology development in the area of predictive analytics across the nation.”

-Housed in the computer science and engineering department, PATIL aims to accelerate advances in a number of interdisciplinary fields by addressing the challenges in data management, integration and analytics, as well as predictive modeling and simulation to realize the full potential of big data.
+Housed in the computer science and engineering department, PATENT aims to accelerate advances in a number of interdisciplinary fields by addressing the challenges in data management, integration and analytics, as well as predictive modeling and simulation to realize the full potential of big data.
 By integrating various technologies and data sources, including artificial intelligence and machine learning, PATIL will contribute to developing next generation solutions that are data driven, resilient and robust in both real-world and theoretical domains across these diverse industrial sectors.

 “Mississippi State University is a leader in turning data into knowledge and then using that knowledge to make intelligent decisions that can truly make a difference in a wide range of fields such as advanced manufacturing, autonomous mobility systems, health care, cybersecurity, precision agriculture, and so much more,” said MSU President Mark E. Keenum.
 “Mr. McKay’s vision and generosity will support our students and faculty and significantly enhance their work to broaden and expand the economic and societal impact of predictive analytics and technology integration.
 We are grateful for his investment in them.”